 Initial Hearing in Court.
 At the time and date listed on the summons, the judge will start calling cases.
-A landlord, tenant, attorney, or witness may participate at the initial court hearing by telephone or video conference and should contact the court at least two (2) hours before the hearing to obtain information about how to connect to the hearing.
-If the tenant or landlord fails to appear, and the other party is present, a judgment may be entered against the missing party.
-All judgments go on a tenant’s credit report and may result in collection and enforcement actions, such as wages being garnished.
+A landlord, tenant, attorney, or witness may participate at the initial court hearing by telephone or video conference and should contact the court one (1) business day before the hearing to obtain information about how to connect to the hearing.
+Unless previously dismissed by the landlord, if a party does not attend court, and the other party is present, a judgment may be entered against the missing party.

-Before a court hearing takes place, the landlord or the landlord’s attorney may offer a tenant a “stipulation” or “stipulated judgment.”
-A stipulation is similar to a settlement under which the parties resolve the court case by agreeing to a set of terms.
-A stipulation is a contract.
-If you are offered a stipulation, make sure you understand what it requires you to do.
-Stipulations should be clear and understandable by both the landlord and the tenant.
-Most stipulations include judgments, for which the tenant will owe money and may need to move from the property.
-If there is no agreement for the parties to sign a stipulation, the judge will hear the case.
 If both parties are present, the judge will ask the tenant whether the claims in the complaint are true.
 If the tenant says “no,” he or she will need to briefly tell the judge why.
-The judge will hear testimony from both the landlord and tenant and make a decision after a trial.
+The judge will hear testimony from the parties and make a decision after a trial.

 Delay of Hearing.
 Either party may ask that the court date be delayed, also called a continuance.
 The court will agree only if there is a very good reason.
 If your case is in Justice Court, a delay will be no more than three (3) business days.
-If your case is in Superior Court, a delay will be no more than ten (10 business days.
+If your case is in Superior Court, a delay will be no more than ten (10) business days.
 There is no guarantee the judge will grant a delay and parties should come to court prepared for trial and bring necessary witnesses and documents.

 After a Judgment.
 In most cases, after a judgment is signed, a tenant will have five (5) days to move out of the rental home.
 If the court determines that a tenant has committed a material and irreparable breach of the lease, the tenant has only twelve (12) to twenty-four (24) hours to move out.
 A judgment will probably appear on a tenant's credit report for several years.
 A judgment ends a lease agreement, so if a tenant wants to stay in the rental home, the tenant must enter into a new lease agreement with the landlord.
-If a landlord receives a judgment, the landlord may apply for a “Writ of Restitution” which allows the landlord to remove the tenant(s) and everyone living in the rental home.
-Writs of Restitution are served by constables, who will direct the residents to leave.
+If a landlord receives a judgment, the landlord may apply for a “Writ of Restitution.”
+Writs of Restitution are served by constables, who will direct the residents and everyone living in the rental home to leave.
 A tenant may avoid the experience of having a Writ of Restitution served on them by vacating the property voluntarily and returning the keys to the landlord.
-This ends the tenants' possession of the residence.
+This ends the tenants’ possession of the residence.